 There are so many types of wind that can be used effectively in a helicopter and there are many aerodynamic ways that wind affects a helicopter.
 Read on to find out all you need to know about wind and helicopters!

 Many people know that helicopters produce their own wind so that’s all they need right?
 Nope!
 The natural wind of the environment needs very serious consideration by all pilots, especially when taking off, landing, or coming into a high hover to drop off a sling load suspended on a line below the helicopter.

 Most typical helicopters with a tail rotor gain the best use of the wind when it is coming straight ahead.
 Helicopters without a tail rotor like the Chinook, KMax, Kamov have a lot less need for the wind direction but the wind speed blowing across them can really improve their performance.

-Effects of Wind on a Helicopter
+What are the Affects of Wind on a Helicopter?

 - How wind aerodynamically works on a helicopter